tessel/t2-docs/Tutorials/i2c.md

         if (dataReceived[i*2] > 0x7F) {
             gCount = -(1 + 0xFFF - gCount); // Transform into negative 2's complement
           }

-          out[i] = gCount / ((1<<12)/(2*2));
+      // Lastly, normalize the coordinate to get a value between 0 and 1, dividing gCount by 2^10. out[i] = gCount / ((1<<12)/(2*2));
       }
       console.log('The x, y, z values are :',out);